-EP Global Energy to invest in its 80MW Romania wind farm14.
-November 2012. / SEE Energy News
+EP Global Energy to invest in its 80MW Romania wind farm, SEE Energy News

 The Marguerite Fund has acquired a 50 percent stake in the Chirnogeni wind farm in Romania, from Cyprus-based developer EP Global Energy.

 The 80 MW project, which is about to start construction, comprises 32 Nordex N90/2500 2.5MW wind turbines for a total installed capacity of 80MW.
 It is located in the South-East of Romania, between the municipalities of Chirnogeni and Independenţa, in the county of Constanţa.